Generalized Twisted Gabidulin Codes

 A subset $\cC\subseteq \K^{m\times n}$ is called a \emph{rank metric code}.
 The \emph{minimum distance} of $\cC$ is

-When $\cC$ is a $\K$-linear subspace of $\K^{m\times n}$, we say that $\cC$ is $\K$-linear code and the dimension $\dim_{K}(\cC)$ is defined to be the dimension of $\cC$ as a subspace over $\K$.
-In this paper, we restrict ourselves to the $\K=\F_q$ cases, where $\F_q$ denotes a finite field of order $q$.
+When $\cC$ is a $\K$-linear subspace of $\K^{m\times n}$, we say that $\cC$ is a $\K$-linear code and its dimension $\dim_{\K}(\cC)$ is defined to be the dimension of $\cC$ as a subspace over $\K$.
+In this paper, we restrict ourselves to the cases $\K=\F_q$, where $\F_q$ denotes a finite field of order $q$.

 Let $\cC\subseteq \F_q^{m\times n}$.
 When $d(\cC)=d$, it is well-known that